DeepSportradar/player-reidentification-challenge/README.md

 set of models and evaluation metrics, as well as examples to reproduce (near) state-of-the-art results._

 We want to thank the authors for providing this tool.
-This version applies some changes to the original code to specifically adapt it to the VIPrior Challenge on Person Re-Identification.
+This version applies some changes to the original code to specifically adapt it to the DeepSportradar Challenge on Person Re-Identification.

 This challenge is a fork of the [player re-identification challenge](https://github.com/VIPriors/vipriors-challenges-toolkit/tree/master/re-identification) proposed in the [2nd VIPriors workshop challenges](https://vipriors.github.io/challenges/)